 This reality makes an avoidance diet very hard to stick with and a less-than-ideal approach.

 It’s Not What You’re Reactive to…It’s What You’re Not Reactive to

 After roughly 2 years of applying MRT results and trudging through rotation and/or avoidance diets, we had a realization that completely transformed our approach – and the results were nothing short of amazing.

-In essence, our patients became a willing partner in their journey to better health.
-Not only did we see massive improvement in our patients’ willingness to make the changes and stick with the plan, clinical outcomes also greatly improved.
+In essence, our patients became willing partners in their journey to better health.
+Not only did we see a massive improvement in our patient’s willingness to make the changes and stick with the plan, but clinical outcomes also greatly improved.

 This is what the LEAP eating plan achieves.
 We went from somewhere around 40% compliance with avoidance and rotation to around 90+% compliance with our new approach.
 And outcomes were also greatly improved because compliance was greatly improved.
 The focus was now on the patient’s best foods, and it made all the difference in the world.

 MRT is the only sensitivity blood test in the entire world that quantifies the degree of the inflammatory response in sensitivity pathways.
 That means in addition to identifying the foods with the highest degree of reaction, more importantly, MRT is able to identify the foods that have the lowest degree of reaction (in sensitivity pathways).